|Nutrition Facts (per serving)|

 Bake until the edges are golden, 7 to 8 minutes.
 Remove from oven and cool completely.

 Repeat with the remaining portions of dough.
 Re-roll scraps to cut more cookies.

 Sprinkle the cookies with holes with confectioners' sugar.
 Spread cookies without holes with jam of choice.
 Press together jam-filled cookie with holed-out cookies to form a sandwich.
 Serve and enjoy!

 They spread very little even when made with butter, so there's no need to leave more than 1/2-inch between the cookies.

 You can cut any kind of shape into the top cookie that you like.
 Circles are easy and pretty, but it's not uncommon to use small star cutters or other specialty or festive cookie designs.

 How to Store and Freeze Bulgarian Maslenki

-You can also freeze them in a single layer in an airtight container for 3 months.
+- You can also freeze the filled cookies in a single layer in an airtight container for 3 months.